 Arrowhead Nordic Ski Programs

-A summary of all club programs can be found in our general program brochure for 2015.
+A summary of all club programs can be found in our general program brochure.
+Also, we have created a summary of program locations and times for your reference.
 Additional program information is provided below.
 For each program, the coordinator name is listed.
-Any program questions can be sent via e-mail to: email@example.com
+Any program questions can be sent via e-mail to: firstname.lastname@example.org

 Cross Country Canada’s Skill Development Program provides three levels of skier development opportunities for children – Bunnyrabbits, Jackrabbits and Track Attack.
 The overall objective of the program is to assist children in the development of a love of the outdoors, a healthy lifestyle, excellent technical skills and a good level of physical fitness within a sport environment.